dream-sports-labs/flash-client/README.md

-# ⚡ Flash SDK — Server-Driven UI for React Native
+# ⚡ Flash Client — Server-Driven UI for React Native

-**Flash SDK** enables fully dynamic, server-controlled UIs in React Native using JSON-based configuration.
+**Flash Client** enables fully dynamic, server-controlled UIs in React Native using JSON-based configuration.
 It lets you change your app layout, styling, and behavior — without a new app release.

 > Push UI updates from backend ➡ Render them on app instantly using `FlashComponent` + Inflaters